 Which Plantation Shutter Color Should People In Raleigh Use?11/04/2019Blake Jarman What Plantation Shutter Color Will People In Raleigh Choose?
 Plantation shutters are seen as some of the more popular window treatments that people in Raleigh get for their windows.
 Their timeless style complements many different decors and blocks sun glare and heat loss from seeping through your windows.
-The durability of a plantation shutter is also an additional bonus, as your shutters will look better longer than blinds or shades.
-With so many wonderful qualities regarding these window coverings, the question isn’t if you should use shutters for your windows.
+The durability of a plantation shutter is also an additional bonus, and will probably transcend your current design style.
+With so many wonderful qualities regarding these window coverings, it’s no question if you should use shutters for your windows.
 Instead, the only question is what color of plantation shutters should you pick?
 White Plantation Shutters Go With Everything Just like trim, white is also the most accepted color of plantation shutters by far.
 It’s easy to see why -- white can blend into a lot of room decor schemes.
 From bold wall colors to traditional decor, white window treatments are made to complement almost everything.
-And when you update your style and redecorate, you can keep your white shutters in the space, saving you the headache of new window treatments.
+And when you update your style and redecorate, you can keep your white shutters in the space, because they’ll still look amazing.
 Those who want white plantation shutters can get them constructed from faux wood so they won’t discolor after install.
 Our Polywood® plantation shutters are available in three separate shades of white and have a lifetime warranty that states the shutters will never yellow, stain or fade.
-To clean, just wipe with a cloth, which is easier than most blinds, drapes or curtains.
+To clean, just wipe with a cloth, and everything will come right off.
 Natural Wood Stains Can Accentuate Some Styles For some design schemes, a plantation shutter with a wood stain works best.
-A natural wood look can be a little restrictive for future design changes, but if you can pair your wood flooring or stained furniture, then perhaps you should consider wood plantation shutters.
+A natural wood look can be a little restrictive for future design changes, but if you can pair your wood flooring or stained furniture, then real wood shutters might be perfect for you.
 Real Wood stains can bring the space a more natural look, and essential if want a colonial or rustic design.
 A tried-and-true favorite is to install real wood plantation shutters like our Ovation® line.
 They are available in a slew of stains that can complement most woods in your house.
 If you need an eco-friendly look, you could try a reclaimed wood plantation shutter.
-These are great if you have a beach house or rustic farmhouse theme in your rooms.
+These are great if you use a beach house or rustic farmhouse theme in your rooms.
 Bright Colors Should Be Reserved For Other Types Of Window Treatments While you may paint your shutters in a accent color, you may be let down with the end result.
 A bold color may look nice now, but then you’re saddled with that color until you change the treatment out.
 White and hardwood have stood the test of time, but will the cherry red or princess pink window treatment still look on point 5, 10 or 15 years from now?
 You can alter your walls fairly easily, but it will take a whole new window treatment to replace the color on your plantation shutter.
 If you are looking for color, you will want to use a stock accent curtain with your plantation shutter.
 By pairing a dash of color or pattern, you will show personalization to your windows without hindering the benefits of a custom-crafted interior shutter.
 Then as your taste changes, you can retain the shutter and just change the curtain -- or get rid of it altogether.
 Sunburst Can Help You Find The Best Color Of Plantation Shutter No matter if it’s white Polywood or a natural wood, Sunburst can find the perfect covering for your windows.
 Our reps are the premier experts in Raleigh and will come to you and show you plenty of plantation shutter and window treatment samples.
 Just call 919-887-9198 and schedule your in-home consultation today.